samreenkazi/urdu_wordembedding_fasttext_word2vec/readme.md

 ####Urdu Word Embeddings

- we have traind the skip-gram model using word2vec and fasttext on top of  four different urdu sources;
+ we have traind the skip-gram model using word2vec and fasttext on top of   different urdu sources;
- Tweets, News Articles, Latest Wikipedia Urdu dump, and children urdu stories.
-The total number of tokens used to build the model amount to more than 300 million Urdu words to create the large-scale word embeddings for the Urdu language..
+ Tweets, News Articles, Latest Wikipedia Urdu dump, and publicly availble corpora.
+The total number of tokens used to build the model amount to more than 132,246,587 Urdu words to create the large-scale word embeddings for the Urdu language..

 ##Download: